qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/tm2030/README.md

 ### Layer Switching
 - Use `num` to toggle the Numeric Layer.
-- Hold `fn` to temporarily activate the Numeric & Fn Layers As on the original TM 2030, when `num` layer is activated, holding `fn` disables it but enables the other `fn` keys.
+- Hold `fn` to temporarily activate the Numeric & Fn Layers.

+As on the original TM 2030, when `num` layer is activated, holding `fn` disables it but enables the other `fn` keys.

 ## Dvorak Layer